 Myth Busting!
 Atopic Eczema Myth Versus Fact

-Atopic dermatitis is the most common form of eczema and while atopic dermatitis (AD) is probably most known for the intense itching it causes, it can also cause symptoms that aren't visible to the naked eye.
+While atopic dermatitis is probably most known for the intense itching it causes, it can also cause symptoms that aren't visible to the naked eye.
 It can be emotionally difficult to live with a chronic and visible condition like atopic dermatitis, particularly for children.
-AD is most common during infancy and childhood, and kids with AD may experience teasing, bullying, or avoidance from their peers because of their skin’s appearance.
+Atopic dermatitis is most common during infancy and childhood, and kids with atopic dermatitis may experience teasing, bullying, or avoidance from their peers because of their skin’s appearance.

 Both the symptom of itching and the scratching it provokes significantly contribute to the burden of living with atopic dermatitis.
 The “itch-scratch cycle” as it is commonly referred to is the skin feels itchy, which leads the person to scratch, which then causes the skin to feel even itchier, this cycle then perpetuates the disease.
-While it may seem helpful to tell someone to stop scratching as it will reduce the "itch-scratch cycle" it isn't helpful advice to someone who is suffering from AD.
+While it may seem helpful to tell someone to stop scratching as it will reduce the "itch-scratch cycle" it isn't helpful advice to someone who is suffering from atopic dermatitis.
 The itching and scratching can lead to psychological distress, difficulty concentrating, disruption of sleep, and physical damage to the skin barrier which leads to increased water loss, increased risk of infection, increased inflammation, and lichenification (thickening of the skin that is constantly itchy).1